Mahimatestgithub/php-codeigniter-blog-assessment/README.md

    - Open your browser and navigate to `http://localhost:8080` for the homepage.

 ---
+6. **Screenshots of the Pages**
+- To help you better understand the design and layout, I have attached screenshots of all the pages included in the project:

+- Homepage: Shows the list of blog posts with the "Read More" link.

+- Blog Detail Page: Displays the full post and the comment section.

+- Admin Panel: Shows the list of blog posts with options to edit or delete them.
+---
 ## Instructions to Run the Project

 1. Access the **Homepage** at `http://localhost:8080`.